loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+RBM_QUAL_4.952: This was generated on May 15 around 7 am.
+RBM was run on the entire dataset with 200 factors and 60 iterations.
+The parameters used were the same as those in RBM_QUAL_4.237.

 SVD_QUAL_6.284: This was generated on May 14 at 11:57 pm.
 An overfitted (regular) SVD run was carried out with 1000 factors, 80 epochs, and a learning rate decay of 0.95.
 The following LRs/RFs were used: